nystudio107/vitejs-docker-dev/README.md

 ```
 make app-pnpm install
 ```
-...translates to `pnpm install` inside of the `vitejs-vite-dev` Docker container, run in the `app/` directory.
+...translates to `pnpm install` inside of the `vitejs-app-dev` Docker container, run in the `app/` directory.

 #### CLI Arguments